Samic8/samdawson.dev/src/articles/styled-components-module-target.md

 The component from the library would of then lost its styling.

-After going down many rabbit holes reading the source code of Styled components and friends, I still could not put my finger on why this was happening.
+After going down many rabbit holes reading the source code of Styled Components and friends, I still could not put my finger on why this was happening.

 It turns out it was the module compilation target of the component library that was causing the problem.
 It was being compiled to CommonJS, when I changed that to ES modules — ESnext in the case of the typescript compiler — it solved the issue.

 I still don't know the _how_ behind why this module target change caused the issue.
 But after a day of mucking around with webpack configuration, I think this is good enough for me.

+Disclaimer: I don't endorse the use of Styled Components.